The Dam Busters (film): Production

-The Upper Derwent Valley in Derbyshire (the test area for the real raids) doubled as the Ruhr valley for the film.
-The scene where the Dutch coast is crossed was filmed between Boston, Lincolnshire, and King's Lynn, Norfolk, and other coastal scenes near Skegness.
 The scene where they fly along a canal was filmed on the Dutch river (local nickname for the canal) on the way to Goole which is on the M62 to Hull.
 As the planes turn across country you can see Goole fully as they turn.
 This was used as the area around Goole is perfectly flat.
 Additional aerial footage was shot above Windermere, in the Lake District.

 While RAF Scampton, where the real raid launched, was used for some scenes, the principal airfield used for ground location shooting was RAF Hemswell, a few miles north and still an operational RAF station at the time of filming.
 Guy Gibson had been based at Hemswell in his final posting and the airfield had been an operational Avro Lancaster base during the war.
 At the time filming took place it was then home to No. 109 Squadron and No. 139 Squadron RAF, which were both operating English Electric Canberras on electronic countermeasures and nuclear air sampling missions over hydrogen bomb test sites in the Pacific and Australia.
 However, part of the RAF's fleet of ageing Avro Lincolns had been mothballed at Hemswell prior to being broken up and several of these static aircraft appeared in background shots during filming, doubling for additional No 617 Squadron Lancasters.
 The station headquarters building still stands on what is now an industrial estate and is named Gibson House.
 The four wartime hangars also still stand, little changed in external appearance since the war.

-Serving RAF pilots from both squadrons based at Hemswell took turns flying the Lancasters during filming and found the close formation and low level flying around Derwentwater and Windermere exhilarating and a welcome change from their normal high level solo Canberra sorties.